Poorchop/hexchat-scripts/README.md

 This message would subsequently appear to you as "Hello 😏 🐶 " whether it was typed by you or by anyone else in the channel.

+#### [twitch-title.py] (twitch-title.py)
+This script will retrieve information such as stream status, current game, and broadcast title when you join a TwitchTV IRC channel.
+It will update the channel title with this information in addition to printing it locally.
+It will also update this information every 10 minutes, so if a stream goes offline for example, the title will eventually change to reflect this.

+This script has only been tested with Python 3 as of typing this.

 ### Installation:
 Place "script.py" in your HexChat addons folder: